Mists of Kel Doran

 Taryn had never been a strong man, nor had he ever needed to be brave, but he managed to muster a combination of both as he reached up and scaled toward the deck.
 While other passengers jumped over the edge, the young man pulled himself up and emerged back into the light.
 He surveyed the wreckage.
 The scores of Promenade passengers was reduced to a few dozen fighting men, ready to defend their families.
 All others had cowered below deck or joined the women and children in the sea.

 He continued to scan the deck and saw the faces of the brave few, some equipped, some not, all of them scared out of their minds.
 A few had crude weapons, but most had nothing.
 They scoured the ship for any implement that would serve as a weapon, the naive hope it would be effective against a combat-trained pirate.
-Taryn thought to himself, “this is madness!
+This is madness!
 What hopes would we have in repelling boarders?
 What would they even want?”
-And the most important question of all, “what am I doing?!”
+And the most important question of all, what am I doing?!

 Taryn had little time to reflect, however.
 As the black ship approached, it let loose a volley from its front catapults, a fiery barrage meant to instill dread in the hearts of anyone left onboard.
 As the projectiles exploded across the deck, many that were brave enough to stand and fight realized they were not.
 They joined the others, flung themselves overboard, and escaped the fiery explosions, some engulfed in flames, some to simply flee.
 Taryn’s heart sank as more defenders preferred their chances in the Abyssal Sea.